-Similar to previous analyses, we found elevated risk of death for Black New Yorkers.
-The odds of death for Black New Yorkers on extreme heat days during 2013-2022 was 1.06 (95% CI: 1.02, 1.11).
-There is also elevated risk of death at home.
-The overall odds ratio for at-home deaths during 2013-2022 was 1.05 (95% CI: 1.01, 1.10).
+was the same, with an odds ratio of 1.06 (95% CI: 1.02, 1.11).
 Figure 5 shows the odds ratios of the at-home deaths as a function of the five temperature ranges with days less than 74°F as the reference.
-Although the odds ratio - the proportion of at-home deaths relative to that for days with daily maximum temperature less than 74°F - was highest for the hottest temperature range (>86°F), the other temperature ranges also show elevated odds of dying at home.
+Although the odds ratio the proportion of at-home deaths relative to that for days with daily maximum temperature less than 74°F - was highest for the hottest temperature range (>86°F), the other temperature ranges also show elevated odds ratios.
 This suggests that the risk of dying at home increases as the temperature increases - both at hot and extreme temperatures.